maharanirizki/VSOA/README.md

   * [References](#references)

 ## Methodology
-This tutorial use integer programming to solve the problem using Gurobi
+This tutorial use linear programming to find the optimal solution by using Gurobi and Python language.

 ## Problem Setting
 The example used in this tutorial will be based on the model provided by Xia and Wu (2007) and the data is based on the report by Nick Morris to determine which vendor to be selected given several criteria.
 The problem setting for this tutorial is given four supplier that sold 1 item.
 The buyer has several criteria in order to select which supplier is chosen.
 The criteria are: